-During his career, he was the major professor for over 50 master's and doctoral graduates and the chairman of many major University committees.
+During his career, he was the major professor for over 50 master’s and doctoral graduates and the chairman of multiple major university committees.

-The Board of Regents honored Dr. Black by attaching his name to the 38,000 square foot building constructed in 1967 that was designed to house the Department of Environmental Engineering Sciences.
+In 1967, the Board of Regents honored Dr. Black by naming the 38,000 square foot building after him.
+Since then, Black Hall was designed to house the Department of Environmental Engineering Sciences.

-The EES program can be traced back to 1948 when Drs.
-A. Percy Black, a leader in the field of water chemistry and water treatment and Earle B. Phelps, a leader in the field of public health engineering and stream sanitation, were prominent members of the Civil Engineering faculty.
-In 1966 their group of faculty broke off from Civil Engineering to establish a new graduate program in Bioenvironmental Engineering Sciences, which soon after became the current Department of Environmental Engineering Sciences.Read the complete article on EES Department History.
+The Environmental Engineering Sciences program can be traced back to 1948 when Drs.
+Alvin Percy Black, a leader in the field of water chemistry and water treatment and Earle B. Phelps, a leader in the field of public health engineering and stream sanitation, were prominent members of the Civil Engineering faculty.
+In 1966, their group of faculty broke off from Civil Engineering to establish a new graduate program in Bioenvironmental Engineering Sciences, which soon after became the current Department of Environmental Engineering Sciences

 Honoring William Wetmore Gibbs, a Graduate of Our First Class